craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 Q:	How do I know I need update plugin?
 A:	When OBS version is changed, you may need update it.
-	Put newer plugin into OBS to overwrite it or download official OBS and overwite with my updater. (double click "update and run OBS.cmd")
+	Put newer plugin into OBS to overwrite it or download official OBS and overwite with my updater.

 more details (in Traditional Chinese) http://craftwarblog.blogspot.com/2017/09/chatty-obs-by-craftwar.html